 2) Method to calculate the rate of expansion of universe to determine its age is ruled out too.
 Because in 1929, Edwin Hubble demonstrated that more distant galaxies are moving away from us faster than closer ones.
 Thus if you go far enough out, there is a distance at which objects are speeding away from us faster than the speed of light.
 As a result, there are galaxies who have crossed a type of cosmological event horizon, from where any evidence of their existence, not even light, can ever reach to us, no matter how far into the future we go.

 If, so far, founded two methods are not yielding the answer to the real question with 100% surety, then how do we really know it with 100% surety?
 We can know the sure answer using method and calculations given by knower and Creator of the Universe.
 From Srimad Bhagavatam we know that there are innumerable universes, with one Brahma in each of them, and all of them are created and annihilated during the breathing time of the Karnodakshayi Vishnu.
 Life time of each universe is equal to that of the age of Brahma within it.
-According to Vedic texts, currently we are in the Kaliyuga of 28th Divyayuga of 7th Manvantara of 1st Brahma day of his 51st Brahma year.
+According to Vedic texts, 50 years of Brahma's life have passed.
+Currently we are in the 1st day of Brahma's 51st year.
+In this first day we stand in the Kaliyuga of 28th Divyayuga of 7th Manvantara.

 And 1 Manvantara is 71 Dviyayugas.

-At present it is the regime of Vaivaswata Manu.
-This is also confirmed in the beginning of the 4th chapter of the Bhagavat Gita.
-Vaivaswata Manu is the 7th Manu out of fourteen in one day of Brahma.
-After an expiry of 27 Divyayugas, during the currency of the 28 Divyayuga in the life of Vaivaswata Manu Shri Krishna descends with all Holy transcendental paraphernalia within this universe.
+At present it is the regime of Vaivaswata Manu, as confirmed in the 4th chapter of the Bhagavat Gita.
+Vaivaswata Manu is the 7th of the fourteen Manus in this day of Brahma.
+After an expiry of 27 Divyayugas, during the currency of the 28 Divyayuga in the life of Vaivaswata Manu Shri Krishna descends in His original form.
 As of year 2018, Krishna appeared on the earth 5,244 years ago.
 And disappeared after 125 years.
-And Kaliyuga begins at the disappearance of Lord Krishna i.e. current Kaliyuga began 5119 solar years ago as of year 2018.
+And Kaliyuga begins at the disappearance of Lord Krishna i.e. current Kali-yuga began 5119 solar years ago as of year 2018.